ftamburin/ItaNeMoASR/TCorpora/README.md

 # ItaNeMoASR Datasets
 In this folder you can find the JSON main files for the various datasets used in my paper for training, validating and testing the Italian ASR version of NVIDIA NeMo I produced.
-Please, check the paths in these JSON files and download and process all datasets according to the paths indicated into the files.
+Please, check the paths in these JSON files and download and process all datasets according to the paths indicated in the files.

 ## Citation